 5. Essential Oils

-The best way to use the essential oils is to add them to the Espom Salts first and mix through.
+The best way to make and essential oil foot soak for sore feet is to add them to the Espom Salts first and mix through.
 This ensures they disperse through the water when added rather than floating on top.

 Don’t forget your towel!
 Seems obvious, but trust me, it is an easy thing to overlook.
 Put it right beside you before putting your feet in the water.